Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 ###

-Learn how to create a voice enabled chatbot using Node-RED and the Watson Assistant, Watson Speech to Text, and Watson Text to Speech nodes.
+Learn how to create a voice enabled chatbot using Node-RED and the Watson Assistant, Watson Speech to Text, and Watson Text to Speech services.

 ## Learning objectives